Electrical Safety Testing

 - IEC 60670.1 Boxes and enclosures for electrical accessories for household and similar fixed electrical installations Part 1: General requirements.

-Vipac provides fire hazard testing in accordance with AS/NZS 60695, AS/NZS 60112, and the IEC Standards, where applicable, including:
+Vipac provides fire hazard testing, where applicable, including:

 - Glow wire tests,